Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Conclusion

 \section{Conclusion}

 Human imagination is boundless.
-When we use Gaussians to create virtual worlds, there should be no limits either! \proj marks the first attempt toward enabling real-time city-scale Gaussian splatting on resource-constrained devices.
-By harnessing the virtually unlimited resources in the cloud, we unleash the full potential of 3DGS and propose a novel cloud-client co-rendering framework that overcomes today’s wireless communication bottlenecks.
-Overall, \proj achieves over 100$\times$ reduction on data transfer and up to 8.9$\times$ speedup in large-scale scenes and 21.9$\times$ speedup in small-scale scenes, all with comparable rendering quality.
+When harnessing Gaussians to construct virtual worlds, our rendering systems should be just as limitless. \proj marks the first attempt toward enabling real-time city-scale Gaussian splatting on resource-constrained devices.
+By identifying and addressing the two primary bottlenecks, LoD search and splatting, we introduce two key innovations: temporal-aware LoD search and preemptive $\alpha$-filtering, both of which significantly enhance rendering efficiency.
+Overall, \proj achieves up to 6.6$\times$ speedup in large-scale scenes and 4.8$\times$ speedup in small-scale scenes, all with comparable rendering quality.